 6 The empirical evidence for these two hypotheses with regard to insurance companies is mixed.
-Most studies find that stock companies are more efficient than mutuals, confirming the expense preference hypothesis (see, e.g., Cummins et al., 1999a,b; Brocket et al., 2004, 2005; Erhemjamts and Leverty, 2007) or are equally efficient.
-However, other studies have found mutuals to be more efficient than stocks (see, e.g., Diacon et al., 2002).
-Fukuyama (1997) and Greene and Segal (2004) find that mutual life insurers in Japan and the United States are as cost efficient as stock companies.
+Most studies find that stock companies are more efficient than mutuals, confirming the expense preference hypothesis (see, e.g., Cummins/Weiss/Zi, 1999; Brocket et al., 2004, 2005; Erhemjamts/Leverty, 2007) or are equally efficient.
+However, other studies have found mutuals to be more efficient than stocks (see, e.g., Diacon/Starkey/O'Brien, 2002).
+Fukuyama (1997) and Greene/Segal (2004) find that mutual life insurers in Japan and the United States are as cost efficient as stock companies.

 7 A small group of other organizational types (i.e., public companies) is not analyzed in Table 3.
-For that reason the firm years in Panel B do not add up to our total sample size of 17,832 (non-life)/8673 (life).
+For that reason the firm years in Panel B do not add up to our total sample size of 17,832 (non-life)/8,673 (life).